lucas42/vue-leaflet-antimeridian/README.md

-# vue2-leaflet-antimeridian
+# vue-leaflet-antimeridian
-An antimeridian plugin extension for the vue2-leaflet package
+An antimeridian plugin extension for the vue-leaflet package